 Andrew Hammond wasn’t as lowkey as he tried to portray himself to be.
 Over the years, I’d heard of him and his company.
-His billion-dollar business never ceased to grow.
+His billion-dollar business that never ceased to grow.
 He’d graced a couple of Forbes Magazine covers.
 One with his wife.
 Another with his family.
 And when the divorce happened, it was just him.
 In terms of real estate, I looked up to him at one point.
-I've always been inspired by his work.
-And when I had the pleasure of meeting him, it made my night.
+Never met the man but was always inspired by his work.

 “How in the hell did he meet Shayla?”
 I asked myself as I got in my car and threw the magazine into the passenger’s seat.

 Did Shayla purposely go out with him?
-She knows there are leering eyes at The Ivy, hence why we never frequented the place.
+She knows there’s leering eyes at The Ivy, hence why we never frequented the place.
 Did she want to be seen?
 Did he purposely want to be seen with her?
 They knew this was going to get back to me.

 “My god.
 What am I doing?”
 I shook my head.

 “What does he have that I don’t, huh?”